EricZinda/Perplexity/docs/pxHowTo/pxHowTo020ImplementAPredication.md

 Note that the `state` object is *immutable*, meaning that it cannot be changed directly.
 Instead, when methods like `state.set_x()` are called, the method returns a *copy* of the object with only the change the method accomplished.
 That's why the function yields like this: `yield state.set_x(...)` -- it needs to yield the *copy* with changes in it.

-Since our world only has one file in it, we've just hard-coded it here, but obviously the code could be more complicated in a real example.
+Since our world only has one file in it, we've just hard-coded it here.
+Obviously the code would be more complicated in a real example.

 ## Predication Failure
 If the predication is called with variable values that make it `false`, it simply returns without yielding.
-However, it needs to register an error first so that it can be reported to the user.
-Reporting errors is done by calling `context.report_error()` and passing it a list that names the error and includes any other information needed to build a message for the user, like this:
+However, it needs to register an error first so we can report something to the user.
+Reporting errors is done by calling `context.report_error()` and passing it a list.
+The list names the error and includes any other information needed to build a message for the user, like this:

 ~~~
 def file_n_of(context, state, x_binding, i_binding):